by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Doesn’t Travel Nearly Enough…

 I’m writing this in Glenbeigh on the Iveragh Peninsula about three hours southwest of Dublin.
 My family has rented a hillside house overlooking the waves.
 The second I got here, I stood transfixed by the view, which makes the beaches of L.A.
 County seem like spray-tanned wannabes.

-We’re in Ireland to visit my mother-in-law’s ancestral origins, and though my own roots lie on the other side of the planet, this feels like home.
+We came to Ireland to visit my mother-in-law’s ancestral origins, and though my own roots lie on the other side of the planet, this feels like home.

 Since we’re fans of off-season travel here at Atomic Tango, the currently half-populated town suits me perfectly, with locals so friendly you could spend all day sharing stories with them.
-Nearby, sheep dot the steep hillsides like puffs of migratory cotton, and the town of Killorglin offers cute stores and highly-rated restaurants.
+Nearby, sheep dot the steep hillsides like puffs of migratory cotton.
+And the town of Killorglin offers cute stores and highly-rated restaurants.

-(Tip: Should you decide to visit, book a private tour with the gregarious Ann Marie Morrison, who’ll effortlessly navigate the twisty, treacherous highway — treachery compounded by the fact that the Irish drive on the left side of the street, with every other oncoming vehicle a massive bus encroaching on your lane — while you get to enjoy the scenery.
+(Tip: Should you decide to visit, book a private tour with the gregarious Ann Marie Morrison, who’ll effortlessly navigate the twisty, treacherous highway — treachery compounded by the Irish driving on the left side of the street, with every other oncoming vehicle a massive bus encroaching on your lane — while you get to enjoy the scenery.
 In addition, Ann Marie’s nimble van can access sites that the lumbering tour buses can’t, and you don’t have to spend half your trip boarding and unboarding behind dozens of other tourists.)